A Gelfand-Naimark type theorem

 Let $\mathscr{P}$ be either strong zero-dimensionality, basic disconnectedness, extreme disconnectedness, or being an $F$-space.
-Note that any of these properties are stronger than strong zero-dimensionality.
 Let $X$ be a completely regular space.
 It is known that $X$ has $\mathscr{P}$ if and only if $\beta X$ has $\mathscr{P}$.
 (See Theorem 6.2.12 of \cite{E} for strong zero-dimensionality, Problem 6M.1 of \cite{GJ} for basic disconnectedness and extreme disconnectedness and Theorem 14.25 of \cite{GJ} for being an $F$-space.)

 \begin{theorem} Let $X$ be a completely regular space.
 Let $H$ be a non-vanishing self-adjoint closed subalgebra of $C_B(X)$ which has local units.
 Let $\mathscr{P}$ be either strong zero-dimensionality, basic disconnectedness, extreme disconnectedness, or being an $F$-space.
-The following are equivalent: \begin{itemize} \item[(1)] $\mathfrak{sp}(H)$ has $\mathscr{P}$. \item[(2)] $X$ has $\mathscr{P}$. \end{itemize} Further, $H$ is generated by the set of all its idempotents, that is,
+The following are equivalent: \begin{itemize} \item[(1)] $\mathfrak{sp}(H)$ has $\mathscr{P}$. \item[(2)] $X$ has $\mathscr{P}$. \end{itemize} \end{theorem}